Ukraine organises peace meeting in Denmark

-Denmark will on Saturday host a meeting organised by Ukraine bringing together several nations — including those who have remained neutral on the Russian invasion — to discuss a path towards peace.
+Denmark on Saturday hosts a meeting organised by Ukraine bringing together several nations — including those who have remained neutral on the Russian invasion — to discuss a path towards peace.

 Few details have leaked about the meeting.
 However a Western official speaking on condition of anonymity said that White House national security adviser Jake Sullivan would attend.